Raj63/kart-challenge/README.md

 MIT or as specified in this repository.

 ---

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Run `pre-commit run --all-files` to ensure quality
+5. Submit a pull request

 If you have any questions or want to contribute, please open an issue or pull request!